sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 sudo ln -s $PWD/vagrant-spk /usr/local/bin
 ```

-(Note: If you prefer different paths, that is OK.)
+If you prefer different paths, that is OK; adjust these steps to your liking.